-Exposed, Interior or Above-Crawlspace Floor Figure 15.
-Floor insulation locations. floor, or a floor above a crawlspace as shown in Figure 15.
-Exterior insulation is insulation below the floor deck (within and below the floor joists), whereas interior insulation is insulation above the floor (below the floor finish).
+Figure 15.
+Floor insulation locations.

+(below the floor finish).
 Sill box insulation can also be described for an interior floor and an above-crawlspace floor.
 Sill box insulation is insulation in the sill box of the wood frame or metal frame floor.

-Describing the different types of floor situations in MuITEA can be a little confusing, especially for crawlspaces and below grade floors.
+Describing the different types of floor situations in MulTEA can be a little confusing, especially for crawlspaces and below grade floors.
 A correct description requires consistent entries on the Building, Floor, and Wall forms.
 The examples provided in Table 2 are meant to clarify the entries for three primary foundation types: slab-on-grade floor, below grade floor, and crawlspace.